 More recently, we’ve begun partnering with organisations who support care-experienced young people in places like Stirling and Aberdeenshire.
 Our Money Works sessions, both online and in-person, are starting to reach more and more of this group.

 The future looks bright!
-In May 2022 we have fantastic plans to open a Money House in Glasgow to support young people moving into independent living.
+In Spring 2022 we have fantastic plans to open a Money House in Glasgow to support young people moving into independent living.
 This will help us to meet our ever-growing demand and also to reach some of the groups most in need of this vital education.